 The first shipping version of IB from NeXT saved in .nib format.
 Some yeas later Apple changes this to .xib which is what we have today.
 The latter is human readable, source-control compatible, and if you’re insane - editable outside of the IB application.

 Denny’s Action! saved in Lisp, and interpreted the same on load of the project.
 That was not just at design-time, but at runtime too.
-That was interpretation into a context, and a far cry from the parsing of XML, HTML, and XAML today.
+That was interpretation into a context, and a far cry from the parsing of HTML, and XAML today.
 Ignoring visual markup languages, it is also a far cry from JSON, TOML, and XML.

 This Action! derivative was made outside Apple/NeXT, and in conjunction with Texas Instruments.
 I can’t help but feel that Lisp is a better markup language that any of (chronological order) ‘serialized binary resource forks’, plists (.nib), XML (.xib), or even today’s HTML.

 What’s not shown in the video is the markup code outside of the design tool.
 Specifically that Lisp DSL that could be round-trip edited in Vi/Emacs etc. Given this was a hopefully pretty-printed format of Lisp, I’ll claim it was source-control compatible from the outset.
 I hope Denny finds some example source and discusses it some more.
 To me, Action! is one the “holy grail” items from the history of user interfaces, if not Information Technology more generally.